 "Jerry Nadler not only represents New York well, but he has represented the United States very well."

 Rep. Nadler began his career in public service in 1976 in the New York State Assembly.
 Representing the Upper West Side, he served as a Democratic Assemblyman for 16 years and played a significant role in shaping New York State law concerning child support enforcement and domestic abuse, as well as making major contributions to housing, transportation and consumer protection policy in the state.
 In 1992, Rep. Nadler was elected to the U.S. House of Representatives in a special election and has served in Congress ever since.
-He was re-elected to his fourteenth full term in 2018.
+He was re-elected to his sixteenth full term in 2022.

 Rep. Nadler is a graduate of Crown Heights Yeshiva, Stuyvesant High School, Columbia University and Fordham Law School.
 He lives on the Upper West Side of Manhattan with his wife, Joyce Miller.